 Research projects supported by The MPS Foundation need to be academically robust and evidence-based.
-Available funding will range from £5,000 to £200,000, or equivalent in local currency, depending on the scale, focus and duration of the proposal.
+Available funding will range from ZAR 112,231 to ZAR 4,489,245 - the equivalent to £5,000 to £200,000 (subject to currency fluctuations) - depending on the scale, focus and duration of the proposal.

 The funding focusses on five main areas:

 - the impact of human factors on patient safety, outcomes and risk

 - the impact of processes and delivery models on patient safety, outcomes and risk

 - the personal and professional wellbeing and development of clinicians

 - the impact of digital integration and technology on patient safety, outcomes and risk.

 - the evaluation of the effectiveness of teaching and learning innovations and the impact upon patient care, safety, outcomes and risk.